joedougherty/freckle_cli/README.md

 For help on getting your API key, check out the [Freckle docs](http://letsfreckle.com/help/#faq_40)
 ## Running the script
 Simply call `python freckle.py` from the folder the script resides in.
-If authentication succeeded, you'll be presented with a menu of possible projects to work on.
+If authentication succeeded, you'll be presented with the main menu.

 Choose your project and enter 'start' to start the timer.
 When you're done with that time entry, enter 'stop' and your time will be updated in Freckle.